Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 You DESERVE a HIGHER VA rating.

-WE CAN HELP.
+We CAN HELP.

-Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
+Take advantage of a VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

-A veteran’s (or service member’s) military branch, career status, and disability status as well as residence status can affect benefit eligibility.
+A veteran’s (or service member’s) military branch, career status, disability status, and residence status can affect Hawaii veteran benefit eligibility.

 The Hawaii Office of Veterans’ Services (OVS) administers many Hawaii veteran benefits and programs.
-This is a great place to learn about state and national benefits, or to get help with claims and applications.
+This is a great place to learn about state and national benefits or to get help with claims and applications.

-The State of Hawaii offers tax exemptions on real property owned and occupied as a home by a totally disabled veteran or widow(er).
+100% Disabled Veteran Benefits Hawaii offers tax exemptions on real property owned and occupied as a home by a totally disabled veteran or widow(er).
 The exemption remains in effect as long as the veteran claiming it remains totally disabled or the widow(er) remains unmarried.

 Visit a local real property tax office for more information, or check out the following links:

-Do Hawaii veteran benefits include help with education?
 Yes, they do!
 The state offers assistance to Hawaii veterans and service members (and their families) who seek tuition and education support.

 Resident Tuition for Veterans, Service Members, and Dependents